saumya-dutta/saumya-dutta/README.md

 - 🍵 I'm a current student at the University of Waterloo pursuing Management Engineering.

 - 🌙 I love exploring my skills by contributing to meaningful projects that make an impact.
-I am a software sub-lead on Waterloop and a current backend lead on Tech+
+I'm a software sub-lead on Waterloop and backend tech lead on Tech+

 - 💌 Reach me at [![Linkedin Badge](https://img.shields.io/badge/-saumyadutta-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/saumya-dutta/)